 Financial institutions understand the importance of implementing digital technologies to meet the newest customer's expectations and demands.
-However, the pace at which banks are digital transforming is not fast enough.
+However, the pace at which banks are digitally transforming is not fast enough.

 The adoption of digital services lags.
 This is not due to a lack of appetite or vision from the industry, but due to the many challenges that financial institutions face when it comes to bridging legacy IT systems and new ones.
 Banks worldwide are coming up against multiple issues due to

 siloed data operations,

 inflexible legacy systems.

 Thus, to leverage innovative technologies while ensuring seamless customer experience, they must embrace 'Open Banking' – opening their architecture to digital technology specialists.

 Open Banking refers to open APIs (Application programming interfaces) that enable individuals and businesses to share their banking data with third parties, build applications and provide a flexible 'digital core' on top of existing systems.
 The impact of Open Banking services goes beyond IT operations – it reshapes the future of the financial services market.